Aspen Achievement Academy

 Aspen Achievement Academy was a wilderness therapy program for adolescents, based in Loa, Utah, and operated as a part of Aspen Education Group.
-In March 2011, the program closed and merged with another wilderness therapy program in Utah - Outback Therapeutic Expeditions.

 According to the program's promotional materials, Aspen Achievement Academy enrolled adolescent males and females, ages 13–17, with a history of moderate to severe emotional and behavioral problems, such as low self-esteem, academic underachievement, substance abuse, and family conflict.
 The program had a flexible length of stay, with a minimum of 35 days.
 Some parents used a teen escort company to transport their children to the site.

 The program's website stated that the program was JCAHO certified and licensed as an Outdoor Treatment Program by the Utah Department of Human Services.
 It had memberships in the National Association of Therapeutic Schools and Programs and the Outdoor Behavioral Healthcare Industry Council.

 In news media and popular culture

 Aspen Achievement Academy has been a subject of several media reports and works of popular culture: